DETAILED ACTION

 Rationale and Motivation (MPEP 2142-2143)

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to produce a hair treatment composition comprising polyethylene glycol, an amino-functionalized silicone polymer, and a pigment, as suggested by KAPLAN, the pigment being one such as carmine, as suggested by NGUYEN, and including two different PEG compositions such as PEG-150 and PEG-8, as described by D3.
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to produce a hair treatment composition comprising low molecular weight polyethylene glycol, an amino-functionalized silicone polymer, an alkyl(poly)glycoside and a pigment, as suggested by NGUYEN, and to include a thickener/rheology/viscosity modifier as suggested by NGUYEN, the thickener/rheology/viscosity modifier a species such as being PEG-6000, as taught by RAFFERTY, for the same purpose (thickener).

-From the teachings of the references, it is apparent that one of ordinary skill in the art would have had a reasonable expectation of success in producing the claimed invention.
+From the teachings of the references, it is apparent that one of ordinary skill in the art would have had a reasonable expectation of success in producing the claimed invention because it would have required no more than an ordinary skill in the art to produce a composition consistent with the teaching/disclosure of NGUYEN including a known thickener such as PEG-6000.
 Therefore, the invention as a whole would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention, as evidenced by the references, especially in the absence of evidence to the contrary.

 In light of the forgoing discussion, the Examiner concludes that the subject matter defined by the instant claims would have been obvious within the meaning of 35 USC 103.